-This course introduces students to theories of learning, in general, and to the learning of language, in particular.
-Theories address learning of both first and second languages as well as their implications for language pedagogy.
+This course introduces students to theories of learning, in general, and to the learning of language, in address particular.
+Theories learning of both first and second languages well as their as implications for language pedagogy.

-TEFL591 METHODS AND MATERIALS IN TEFL (4)
+TEFL591 METHODS AND

+MATERIALS IN TEFL (4)

-This course emphasizes both language teaching theory/methodology and creation of instructional, analytical, and evaluative materials.
+This course emphasizes both language teaching theory/ methodology and creation of instructional, analytical, and evaluative materials.